Cookie Management

 You will start seeing results reported to DataGrail in a few minutes within the unmanaged table in the cookies tab:

-This table shows all of the cookies we found via our scanner for visitors experiencing your websites connected to DataGrail Managed Containers.
+This table shows all cookies identified by the browser for visitors experiencing your websites.
 You can use this report to inform the creation of rules that match one or a subset of the cookies visible in the unmanaged tab.

 Rule Creation Tools